Uberspace/manual/source/billing-general.rst

 choose a price that works below 5€ or above 15€ on the `Accounting page
 <dashboardaccount_>`_.

-However, **the service always stays the same**: We do not shape down traffic of users, who aren't able to pay a lot of money, or allocate more CPU to users, who pay more than others.
+However, **the service always stays the same**: We do not cut down traffic of users who aren't able to pay a lot of money, or allocate more CPU to users who pay more than others.
 We also strive to answer each support request equally.

 Storage